septsea/permesiloj/README.md

-# Translations of some licenses into Esperanto
+# Translations of some licences into Esperanto

-Here are **unofficial** translations of some licenses into Esperanto.
-They are provided to help more people understand the licenses.
-They were not published by the authors of the licenses, and **do not** legally state the distribution terms for software that uses one of the licenses—only the original versions do that.
-Always use the original version of the license under which you want to publish your work (including but not limited to software).
+Here are **unofficial** translations of some licences into Esperanto.
+They are provided to help more people understand the licences.
+They were not published by the authors of the licences, and **do not** legally state the distribution terms for software that uses one of the licences—only the original versions do that.
+Always use the original version of the licence under which you want to publish your work (including but not limited to software).

 ---